Deep Lens raises $3.2 million for AI cloud pathology platform

 “VIPER has always been about empowering and enabling the pathology community, allowing them to focus on the nuanced diagnoses and case-specific details that require many years of specialized medical training,” he said.
 “It’s incredibly exciting to now leverage the evolution in machine vision technology as we launch VIPER globally, free of charge to benefit all pathologists and, in turn, their patients.”

-Deep Lens will fight for a slice of the soon-to-be-$35 billion health care cloud computing market against startups like PathAI, which employs machine learning techniques to improve diagnostic accuracy, and Inspirata and Proscia, both of which provide platforms that digitize and automate pathology workflows.
-But unlike some of its competitors, the Colombus startup isn’t just targeting hospitals and clinics.
+Deep Lens will fight for a slice of the anticipated $35 billion health care cloud computing market against startups like PathAI, which employs machine learning techniques to improve diagnostic accuracy, and Inspirata and Proscia, both of which provide platforms that digitize and automate pathology workflows.
+But unlike some of its competitors, the Columbus startup isn’t just targeting hospitals and clinics.

-Arkell says it’s already in talks with pharmaceutical companies, who hope to use VIPER to access and identify potential candidates for clinical trials.
+Arkell says it’s already in talks with pharmaceutical companies that hope to use VIPER to access and identify potential candidates for clinical trials.

 “Recruitment for clinical trials is a big, expensive problem for that industry,” he told FierceBiotech in an interview.
-“What we provide is, for the first time, is a direct channel to pathology.”
+“What we provide is, for the first time, a direct channel to pathology.”